Skip to content

 Why you can’t just use $ssl_server_name

-You actually can, this is an example of advanced setup for staging/testing evnironment with multiple deployments and multiple subdomains for each deployment.
-You can read more in Managing SSL certificates for Nginx web server for staging/testing environment article.
+You actually can, this is an example of advanced setup for staging/testing environment with multiple deployments and multiple subdomains for each deployment.
+You can read more in Managing multiple SSL certificates for staging web server article.